sahilnb20/CareerCraft-AI-Resume-Analyzer/README.md

 1. Install dependencies from requirements
 2. Open the project in VS code
 3. Then open App folder
-4. Run the App.py file using streamlit run App/App.py command
+4. Run the App.py file using "streamlit run App/App.py" command
 5. Upload your resume and explore the analysis results

 ---